How do I enroll my child in the Des Moines Public School District?

 Will masks be required in DMPS schools during the 2022-23 school year?

-Des Moines Public Schools will continue monitoring COVID with our community health partners and update safety measures as needed.
+No. Des Moines Public Schools will continue monitoring COVID with our community health partners but face masks will be a personal decision and not a requirement.

 High Schools: 8:25 AM – 3:25 PM